Active Stock under Review : Intel Corporation (INTC)

-Intel Corporation (INTC) jumped 1.17% with the finishing price of $45.99 in Monday Trading Session.
-The stock price showed -33.63% lower in value from one year high price and revealed 5.46% up in value from its one year low price.
-In the recent week Intel Corporation stock price volatility was noted 2.61% while for the last month volatility was seen at 2.43%.
-Its Average True Range (ATR) shows a number of 1.33.
+Intel Corporation (INTC) plunged -0.59% with the finishing price of $45.92 in Tuesday Trading Session.
+The stock price showed -33.73% lower in value from one year high price and revealed 5.29% up in value from its one year low price.
+In the recent week Intel Corporation stock price volatility was noted 2.23% while for the last month volatility was seen at 2.46%.
+Its Average True Range (ATR) shows a number of 1.34.
 Return on assets (ROA) results to 15.10%.
 While Return on investment (ROI) reached to 17.80%.

 Analysts contributed mean rating at 3.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.